MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

   - [More](https://github.com/delta-io/delta/commit/fd503d80) vacuum stats.

 - [Fix](https://github.com/delta-io/delta/commit/7e876792efdd92a85aa3f7b81d81f34c8b276d7b) for accidental protocol downgrades with [RESTORE](https://docs.delta.io/latest/delta-utility.html#restore-a-delta-table-to-an-earlier-state) command.
-Until now, RESTORE TABLE may downgrade the protocol version of the table, which could have resulted in inconsistent reads with time travel.
+Until now, RESTORE TABLE might downgrade the protocol version of the table, which could have resulted in inconsistent reads with time travel.
 With this fix, the protocol version is never downgraded from the current one.

 - [Fix](https://github.com/delta-io/delta/commit/943e1531) a bug in `MERGE INTO` when there are multiple `UPDATE` clauses and one of the UPDATEs is with a schema evolution.

-- [Fix](https://github.com/delta-io/delta/commit/68c8e183) a bug where sometimes active `SparkSession` object isn't found when using Delta APIs
+- [Fix](https://github.com/delta-io/delta/commit/68c8e183) a bug where sometimes active `SparkSession` object isn't found when using Delta APIs.

 - [Fix](https://github.com/delta-io/delta/commit/951a97d3) an issue where partition schema couldn't be set during the initial commit.